 Like many Marines commissioned in the early 1930s, Greene served with the 4th Marines in Shanghai.
-Then 1st Lt Greene is pictured here (front row, third from left) with other officers and noncommissioned officers of the 2d Battalion, 4th Marines, in front of the Kawamura Tower in Shanghai in 1937.
+Then 1st Lt Greene is pictured here with other officers and noncommissioned officers of the 2d Battalion, 4th Marines, in front of the Kawamura Tower in Shanghai in 1937.